Why does Denmark say that it can get rid of fossil fuels and build a zero-carbon society in 2050?

 Denmark, as a country based on agriculture, has residents scattered in towns and villages, large and small.
 In 1971, it became the first country to establish the Ministry of Environmental Protection.
+In 1976, the Energy Agency was set up to take charge of energy.
 Quickly clarified the formulation of new energy policies that prioritized energy conservation, mainly wind energy and biomass energy, in line with Danish national conditions.

 In the new century, the context of Denmark's "energy fairy tale" is clearer.
 In 2008, the Danish government also set up a Danish Climate Change Policy Committee, which formulated an overall action plan and roadmap for the country to completely end its dependence on fossil fuels.
 The most important law concerning heating is the Heating Act, which governs public heating systems.

 In accordance with the "Heating Act", local city governments are responsible for preparing heating plans for municipal areas.
-The general principles of heating planning are: promote the heating method in accordance with the maximum social benefits; promote the most environmentally friendly heating method; vigorously promote the promotion of cogeneration; and minimize the dependence of energy supply on petroleum and other fossil fuels.
+The general principles of heating planning are: promote heating methods in accordance with the maximum social benefits; promote the most environmentally friendly heating methods; vigorously promote the promotion of combined heat and power; and minimize the dependence of energy supply on petroleum and other fossil fuels.